Bad Debts Recovered: Accounting Treatment and Financial Impact

 Definition

 A bad debt recovery occurs when a business collects money from a debtor whose account was previously written off as a bad debt.
-Since the amount was already removed from accounts receivable, the recovered amount is recorded as income in the financial statements.
+Since the amount was already removed from accounts receivable and treated as an expense, the recovered amount is recorded as income when received.
+This ensures financial statements remain accurate and comply with accounting standards such as IFRS 9 (Financial Instruments) and GAAP rules on credit losses.

 Key Features of Bad Debts Recovered